I Tried Windsurf — An AI Native Coding Environment

 These observations are based on personal experience rather than formal benchmarks.
 If you value built‑in request queueing, persistent memory, fast context, and especially model comparison, Windsurf is worth a try.
 Otherwise, VS Code remains a rock‑solid, highly extensible choice.

-**VS Code** is still more mature and widely adopted.
+Windsurf feels designed around AI‑first workflows from the start, while VS Code is still the more mature and widely adopted editor.

 - Which feature actually changed your workflow?